Chip timing: Usage

 All systems utilize specialized software to calculate results and splits.
-This software usually resides on a separate PC computer that is connected to the readers via serial or Ethernet communications.
+This software usually resides on a separate PC computer that is connected to the readers via serial, Ethernet communications, data cellular, and Starlink.
 The software relates the raw transponder code and timestamp data to each entrant in a database and calculates gun and net times of runners, or the splits of a triathlete.
 In advanced systems these results are instantly calculated and published to the internet so that athletes and spectators have access to results via any web enabled device.